Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025The nearest major on-ramp hubs are in the New York/New Jersey metro area.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are New York City and Boston; private extensions are available.

-Sales Tax6.35% (Connecticut), as of September 2025Standard state sales tax applies to eligible equipment and services.
+Sales Tax6.35% – as of Midyear 2025State-level sales tax applicable to equipment and services.

 Network & Connectivity Ecosystem